College Tips & Tricks

 - Amazon Prime: Student

 - Amazon Prime has become an integral part of how we operate here at Armor.
-Nothing beats ordering a part or product, and it being on our doorstep no more than 2 business days later.
-This same service is available at a discount for students, and is something we believe is worth looking into.
-This will save a ton of headache when you need a specific product for a project you're working on, or if you forgot to order you textbooks on time.
+Nothing beats ordering a part or product, and it arriving on our doorstep no more than 2 days later (that's right, they deliver on Saturday and Sunday).
+This same service is available at a discount for students and is something we believe is worth looking into.
+This will save a ton of headache when you need a specific product for a project you're working on, or if you forgot to order your textbooks on time.
 Amazon Prime is our recommended paid product for this list.

 All of these resources should help to round out and complete your college learning experience.
 If you've got any suggestions for this list, please fill out the form below and we'll make sure to evaluate and add links as we can!